PassbackAI

 There were two more.
 A tone problem in the third bullet.
 A step that's out of order.
 You think, in the voice of a person who has given up: the model will probably catch those on its own.
 It will not.
 You hit send, and start another round.

 Nothing was wrong with the chat box's plumbing — your message went through, the model read it, the model replied.
-What was wrong was upstream of it: the act of writing each correction, in prose, with the original scrolled out of view, was itself hard enough work that two of the five never got written.
+What was wrong sits upstream: writing each correction in prose, with the original scrolled out of view, was itself hard enough that two of the five never got written.
 The gap isn't in the chat box.
 It's in you, by the fourth correction, deciding that points four and five aren't worth the writing.
 That moment of capitulation is the moment this whole product exists for.

-2 · The paradigm shift: the train station
+2 · The paradigm: your draft is a train station

 The biggest mistake modern editing tools make is assuming text is an asset that belongs in an archive.
-PassbackAI is built on the opposite premise: AI text is genuinely valuable, but ephemeral — a stepping stone, not a deliverable.
+PassbackAI is built on the opposite premise: an AI answer is genuinely valuable, but ephemeral — a stepping stone, not a deliverable.
 The moment the model returns the corrected version, the draft you marked up is worthless.
+Not because it failed — because it's spent.
+Its job was never to be kept; its job was to be judged.
+Everything worth keeping left in your marks: what the model got wrong about what you wanted, and what it should believe instead.

 Paste the draft.
 Mark the fixes.
 Pass it back.

 Humans are the strong second case.
-Your PM, your editor, your marketing lead, your legal reviewer — same workflow, same export.
+Your PM, your editor, your marketing lead, your legal reviewer — same station, same marks, same one-shot export.
+Hand someone a link and they don't land on a dead read-only view; they add their own layer of notes on top of yours and send it back.
 The tool does not care whether the next reader has a pulse.

 Questions people actually ask